 To illustrate here are 5 common ways leaders give in to the insidious habit of specialism, and in so doing they diminish the “greatness” they can be.

 Great leaders will always have a good solid recognition strategy in place.
 Some actions might be monetary and some may be non-financial rewards.
-What I have encountered many times are monetary based bonus systems which have no particular criteria and are conferred in secret.
+What I have encountered over the years are monetary-based bonus systems which have no particular criteria and are conferred in secret.

 I have seen people be excluded by senior leaders because they are particularly challenging, or simply have different views or beliefs.
 It can be unnecessarily difficult if you have such a person on your team, but if they are good at their job and are performing well, then their views should be welcomed with open arms.
 The act of exclusion is more of a statement about the fear of the one excluding.
 Exclusion can be about only inviting certain opinions; not inviting people to meetings; not giving credit for a job well done; blocking promotion; creating succession plans which exclude people with unnecessary criteria.